keitabroadwater/gnns_in_action/README.md

 - **Appendix B: Installing and Configuring the Frameworks in This Book**
 A practical guide to seamlessly set up and configure the frameworks, ensuring a hassle-free learning experience.

+- **Appendix C: Example of a Deep Generative Model**
+An intro to generative models for cp5, we give an overview of autoencoders and how to use these to train a model for predicting digits in MNIST.

 ---